Cosmological principle: Perfect cosmological principle

 The perfect cosmological principle is an extension of the cosmological principle, and states that the universe is homogeneous and isotropic in space and time.
-In this view the universe looks the same everywhere (on the large scale), the same as it always has and always will.
-The perfect cosmological principle underpins Steady State theory and emerges from chaotic inflation theory.
+In this view the universe looks not only the same everywhere in space (on large scales), but also the same as it always has and always will.
+The perfect cosmological principle underpins steady state theory and emerges from chaotic inflation theory.